powersjcb/notes/assessment-prep/a03-practice-assoc/README.md

 of the data from these sources.

 We provide a brief overview.
 Users of the site create WatchLists to track the market.
-A WatchList consists of WatchListItems, each of whic tracks a Company for a given period of time.
+A WatchList consists of WatchListItems, each of which tracks a Company for a given period of time.

 A Company is controlled by a Board.
 A Board is comprised of